AODQ/monte-toad/taskell.md

 - plugins can allocate memory on host
 - allow multiple directional emitters w/ skybox
 - every kernel has its own image transition buffer, for debug, otherwise there is (raw -> preview) or (raw -> kernel -> preview) buffers, as preview must always be the last operation that occurs
+- plugins for iterating dispatchers
+- allow ~20 frames after activity to update properly, otherwise the 1000 ms latency is misleading for a lot of UI options
+- swap to std vector of pixels for a specific region  - this happens already but only on the entire framebuffer, this behavior should be stripped out though since it only makes sense to apply this non a non-preview render

 ## bugs / code cleanup